madskjeldgaard/fzf-sc/README.md

 ## Make your own fuzzy finder

-### A simple finder

-Making your own fuzzy finder is fairly simple.
-You need two things: Some supercollider code that generates an array, some supercollider code that takes the result of your choice in the fuzzy finder and does something with that knowledge.
+To make your own finder, you need two things: Some supercollider code that generates an array and a callback (can be either SuperCollider or Lua).
+The callback is a piece of code that takes the result of your choice and does something with it.

+### Using a supercollider callback

 Here is an example of getting all quarks as input and then installing the chosen item in the return code.
 The return code is a string where `%s` is replaced with the result of the fuzzy search, eg in the example below it will be the name of the quark the user chooses.

 By adding your finder to `fzf-sc/finders`, it will automatically show up when you run `:FzfSC` as well as in autocompletion when typing `:FzfSC <tab>`.